matekdev/dotabot/README.md

 # dotabot
 A discord bot that gathers API information using https://docs.opendota.com/ for the game Dota 2.
-The commands that can be used are...
+The API data is in JSON format which feeds through the bot and then is neatly formatted to public discord servers.
+Here is a list of all the commands...

 !help - shows all commands